alekskivuls/CirrusDrive/README.md

 ## Running
 For STS, navigate to Application.java and run as Spring Boot App.
 Open your browser to localhost:8080 to see the website.

+## Dependencies
+Requires docker installed to run programs.
+Also requires cirrusbox, the docker container used to run the code.
+Refer to travis.yml for info on how to build.